 2. You only need three pairs of shoes

 MAXIMUM.
 No, you don’t need three pairs of sneakers in three different yet similarly neautral colours.
 You need a pair of flip flops or sandals, a pair of sneakers and maybe a pair of heels if you’re going to the opera or something, I don’t know.
+If you’re going to be walking long distances, you’ll need the best travel shoes that you can find.
 I generally pack a pair of Havaianas, a pair of tan leather sandals and a pair of Nikes.
 Shoes are heavy and can stay home.

 3. Pack a scarf